5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 • Choose light-colored furniture

-• Add motion-sensor LED lighting
+• Add motion-sensor LED lighting to enhance visibility and highlight your gallery wall.

-• Keep the floor visible (open-leg furniture helps)
+• Keep the floor visible (open-leg furniture helps) to make it feel more spacious and inviting.

 Even small lighting upgrades can make a narrow entry feel more open.